adri-romsor/DietNetworks/README.md

 Akram
 - [x] IMDB : check dimensionality and stats
-- [ ] Adapt IMDB loader to fit in memory and to work with new code
+- [x] Adapt IMDB loader to fit in memory and to work with new code
-- [ ] Check Dragonn for protein

 Tristan
 - [ ] Check Dragonn for protein